-App support is rather limited too, with native apps available for the Windows, macOS, iOS and Android platforms only.
+App support is rather limited too, with native apps available for the Windows, macOS, iOS, and Android platforms only.
 No browser extensions are available.
 Protection for devices not on the app list is available via the provider’s router compatibility.
 It’ll also come in handy if you need more than 6 concurrent connections.

-- Up to 6 connections at once
+- Up to six connections at once

 - P2P file sharing on all servers

-- Server coverage is spread thin
+- Server coverage is sp5read thin

 - Customer support isn’t 24/7